pulumi/pulumi-hugo/themes/default/content/docs/intro/console/organization-roles.md

 ### Team Permissions

-Organization admins can toggler whether members have the ability to create teams.
+Organization admins can toggle whether members have the ability to create teams.